Toronto Day Trip to Niagara Falls, Ontario

 www.niagaraparks.com/visit/attractions/whirlpool-aero-car

 If you’re a thrill-seeker, you might want to try WildPlay’s Zipline to the Falls on your day trip.
 However, you shouldn’t overlook an alternative trip on the historic Whirlpool Aero Car that transports you across the Niagara River and its natural whirlpool.
 While most other attractions are in the heart of the city, Whirlpool Aero Car is north of the train station in the Silvertown neighborhood.
-Nevertheless, the chance to hover 3,500 feet above the Niagara Gorge is worth your consideration.
-A ride on the Aero Car is CAD $17.50 for adults and CAD $11.50 for children ages 3-12.
-Of course, this attraction is a option in the Niagara Falls Pass for CAD $79.
+Nevertheless, hovering 3,500 feet above the Niagara Gorge is worth your consideration.
+A ride on the Aero Car is CAD 17.50 for adults and CAD 11.50 for children ages 3-12.
+Of course, this attraction is an option in the Niagara Falls Pass for CAD 79.

 Related: How to Get Around Downtown Toronto with Public Transportation